 - Neighboring teeth can block the wisdom teeth from erupting properly which causes them to become impacted.
 They essentially become “trapped,” their roots will continue to grow and the longer they are impacted, the more likely they are to cause trouble.

 Not everyone experiences symptoms with impacted wisdom teeth.
 Many people do not even realize they have impacted wisdom teeth.
 The most common symptom of an impacted wisdom tooth is infected or swollen gums on top of the tooth.
 You may also experience bleeding gums, swelling, headache, jaw ache, bad breath and pain.
 On occasion, some people get a stiff jaw or swollen lymph nodes in their neck.

 Wisdom Teeth Sedation

-There are three types of anesthesia commonly used for wisdom tooth removal.
-Your doctor will decide the appropriate option for your case depending on complexity of the procedure and your comfort level.
+There are two types of anesthesia commonly used for wisdom tooth removal.
+Your doctor will decide the appropriate option for your case depending on the complexity of the procedure and your comfort level.

-Local anesthesia.
-Local anesthesia is administered with one or more injections near the site of each tooth to be extracted.
-You will more than likely have a substance applied to your gums before the injection to numb the area.
+Local anesthesia- Local anesthesia is administered with one or more injections near the site of each tooth to be extracted.
+You will have a topical applied to your gums before the injection to numb the area.
 With only local anesthesia, you would be awake during the procedure.
-You should not have any pain but you may feel some pressure.
+You should not have any pain, but you will feel some pressure.

 Wisdom Teeth Removal Recovery